kronosapiens/kronosapiens.github.io/_posts/2015-08-11-permissions-and-chef-pt1.md

 -bash: /usr/bin/passwd: Permission denied
 {% endhighlight %}

+Note how the numerical argument to `chmod` was four digits instead of the usual three.
+The first character represents the new setting -- 4 represents `setuid`, while 2 would represent `setgid`.
+As with the other digits, a 6 would have activated both `setuid` and `setgid`.
+As an aside, you can always provide a four-digit argument to `chmod` -- if you don't, the first digit is taken as 0.

 Let's restore execute permission and try executing the file [output edited for clarity]:

 {% highlight bash %}